MacDownApp/macdown/CONTRIBUTING.md

 Always use *four spaces* instead of tabs for indentation.
 Trailing whitespaces should be removed.
 You can turn on the **Automatically trim trailing whitespace** option in Xcode to let it do the job for you.

 Try to ensure that there’s a trailing newline in the end of a file.
-This is not strictly enforced since there are no easy ways to do that (except checking manually), but I’d appriciate the effort.
+This is not strictly enforced since there are no easy ways to do that (except checking manually), but I’d appreciate the effort.

 ## Version Control